sailesh8714/Sql/README.md

-SQL Case study required code for creating tables
+SQL Case study required code for creating tables for patients

 //for creating a patient table